Essential information about your research project

 Waymark Genealogy will keep you informed of time spent on research and will not go beyond agreed limits or incur additional costs without your prior permission.

-Waymark Genealogy does not usually charge for travel time to archives etc. Where an exception to this might need to be made, this will be cleared with you first.
+Waymark Genealogy does not usually charge for travel; where an exception to this might need to be made, this will be agreed with you first.

 Before starting any research, Waymark Genealogy will confirm in writing the cost of the project and its expected completion date; please be aware that larger research projects can often take up to six weeks to complete.
-The initial payment of one third of the fee will be due once a research plan has been agreed.
+For larger projects, an initial deposit of one third of the fee will be due once a research plan has been agreed.

 If research problems do arise, Waymark Genealogy will keep you fully informed about the progress of your project, no additional costs will be incurred without your express and written permission.
 If it is not possible to complete a project as originally agreed, you will only be charged for the research that has taken place up to that point.

-The final phase of any project is the compiling of the project report.
+The final phase of any project is the compilation of the report documentation.
 This can be a lengthy process but the time that this takes will have been built into the original cost of the project.
-Once the report has been completed the final payment of one third of the fee will become due.
+Any outstanding balance will be invoiced as the report documentation is being compiled and payment will be due at this point.